Yokozuna59/auto-registrar/.github/SECURITY.md

 # Security Vulnerabilities

+**⚠️ Please do not file public GitHub issues for security vulnerabilities as they are open for everyone to see! ⚠️**

 Security issues are treated very seriously and will, by default, takes precedence over other considerations including usability, performance, etc...
 Best effort will be used to mitigate side effects of a security change, but Auto Registrar must be secure by default.